Robert Louis Stevenson: Political engagement in Samoa

-As much as he said he disdained politics—"I used to think meanly of the plumber", he wrote to his friend Sidney Colvin, "but how he shines beside the politician!"—Stevenson felt himself obliged to take sides.
+Much as he said he disdained politics—"I used to think meanly of the plumber", he wrote to his friend Sidney Colvin, "but how he shines beside the politician!"—Stevenson felt himself obliged to take sides.
 He openly allied himself with chief Mataafa, whose rival Malietoa was backed by the Germans whose firms were beginning to monopolise copra and cocoa bean processing.

 Stevenson was alarmed above all by what he perceived as the Samoans' economic innocence—their failure to secure their claim to proprietorship of the land (in a Lockean sense) through improving management and labour.
 In 1894 just months before his death, he addressed the island chiefs:There is but one way to defend Samoa.
 Hear it before it is too late.
 It is to make roads, and gardens, and care for your trees, and sell their produce wisely, and, in one word, to occupy and use your country... if you do not occupy and use your country, others will.
 It will not continue to be yours or your children's, if you occupy it for nothing.
 You and your children will, in that case, be cast out into outer darkness".
 He had "seen these judgments of God", not only in Hawaii where abandoned native churches stood like tombstones "over a grave, in the midst of the white men's sugar fields", but also in Ireland and "in the mountains of my own country Scotland".These were a fine people in the past brave, gay, faithful, and very much like Samoans, except in one particular, that they were much wiser and better at that business of fighting of which you think so much.
 But the time came to them as it now comes to you, and it did not find them ready...

 Five years after Stevenson's death, the Samoan Islands were partitioned between Germany and the United States.